NeDS-Lab/mjqm-simulator/docs/README.md

 To run the tests, you need to have `Python3` installed on your system, in addition to the previous requirements.

-We recommend using `uv` as a Python package manager, for which we provide the pyproject.toml configuration file.
+We recommend using [`uv`](https://docs.astral.sh/uv/) as Python package manager, for which we provide the pyproject.toml configuration file.

 ## Build